-The original text of the algorithm, introduced at the beginning of Section "Python", explicitly mentions the simultaneous truth of two conditions for returning 2: return 2 if both the words are contained in the bibliographic entry.
-Of course, this can be handled by means of a hierarchy of if-else blocks, as shown in Listing 4.
+The original text of the algorithm, introduced at the beginning of Section "Python", needs to condition to be true for returning a 2.
+Indeed, the bibliographic entry must contain both the words.
+In Python, this can be defined by means of a hierarchy of if-else blocks, as shown in Listing 4.